Security

 We work with a small number of carefully selected providers.
 Each undergoes a security and privacy review before integration.
 Our current providers:

-• Microsoft Azure Speech Services: ISO 27001 and SOC 2 certified.
-Audio is processed transiently and not retained by Microsoft after processing.
+- Microsoft Azure Speech Services: speech-to-text, pronunciation assessment, and text-to-speech.
+Audio is processed transiently and, under Microsoft’s terms, not retained after processing.
 We have not opted in to human review of audio data.

-• Anthropic (Claude): SOC 2 certified.
-API data is not used to train models.
-Inputs and outputs may be retained for up to 30 days for trust and safety purposes only.
+- Anthropic (Claude): story and narrative generation.
+API data is not used to train models, and inputs and outputs may be retained for a limited period for trust-and-safety purposes only.

 Because our users include children, we apply additional safeguards beyond standard application security:

-• No social features: there is no chat, messaging, or child-to-child interaction of any kind, eliminating contact-related risks entirely.
+- No social features: there is no chat, messaging, or child-to-child interaction of any kind, which removes a major category of contact-related risk.

-• No advertising: the absence of ads eliminates risks associated with ad tracking, malvertising, and inappropriate content served through ad networks.
+- No advertising: the absence of ads avoids risks associated with ad tracking, malvertising, and inappropriate content served through ad networks.

 6. Secure development practices